 All risk assessments and method statements will need to include consideration of the potential for environmental incidents.
-Suitable incident response equipment, should be maintained at appropriate locations on site and Project staff be suitably trained to use such equipment and respond to such emergencies.
+Suitable incident response equipment, should be maintained at appropriate locations for both Project sites and Projects staff be suitably trained to use such equipment and respond to such emergencies.

-The Project will prepare and implement an Emergency Preparedness and Response Plan to include requirements for co-ordination with the applicable external agencies (i.e. emergency services), impacted stakeholders and statutory authorities in the instance that a pollution incident occurs.
+The Projects will each prepare and implement an Emergency Preparedness and Response Plan to include requirements for co-ordination between themselves (CEEC and HDEC) with the applicable external agencies (i.e. emergency services), impacted stakeholders and statutory authorities in the instance that a pollution incident occurs.

-The plan will identify procedures for reasonably foreseeable emergency situations.
-As per the ACWA Power Project Company ESMS Implementation Manual, this is required to include drills at the Project site and any relevant training to specifically involved personnel.
+The plan(s) will identify procedures for reasonably foreseeable emergency situations.
+As per the ACWA Power Projects Companies ESMS Implementation Manual, this is required to include drills at the Projects sites and any relevant training to specifically involved personnel.

-When establishing the Emergency Preparedness and Response Plan, the following should be considered:
+When establishing the Emergency Preparedness and Response Plan(s), the following should be considered for each Project and cumulatively for both Bash 500MW and Bash 52MW WFs:

-- The most appropriate method for responding to an emergency situation; - Internal and external communication process; - The action required to prevent or mitigate environmental impacts; - Mitigation and response actions to be taken for different types of emergency situations; - The need for post-emergency evaluation to determine and implement corrective and preventative actions; - Periodic testing of planned emergency response actions; - Training of emergency response; - A list of key personnel and aid agencies, including contact details (such as fire department, spillage clean-up services); - Evacuations routes and assembly points; and - The possibility of the need for mutual assistance from neighbouring organisations/projects.
+- The most appropriate method for responding to an emergency situation; - Internal communication process; - External communication process; - The action required to prevent or mitigate environmental impacts; - Mitigation and response actions to be taken for different types of emergency situations; - The need for post-emergency evaluation to determine and implement corrective and preventative actions; - Periodic testing of planned emergency response actions; - Training of emergency response; - A list of key personnel and aid agencies, including contact details (such as fire department, spillage clean-up services); - Evacuations routes and assembly points; and - The possibility of the need for mutual assistance from neighbouring organisations/projects.